 The fellowships arise from a substantial gift, which Mr. Rovensky made to the Lincoln Educational Foundation in 1961 thanks to the encouragement of Donald L. Kemmerer, his long-time friend, Professor of Economics at the University of Illinois, and president of the Lincoln Educational Foundation.
 The Lincoln Educational Foundation was founded in 1951 by Mr. Alexander Whiteford, an executive of Union Carbide, to promote recognition of the role of private business and entrepreneurship in America's growth and development.

 When the Lincoln Educational Foundation was liquidated in 1984, Professor Kemmerer ensured that the remaining funds were transferred to the University of Illinois where he had been a faculty member since 1937, becoming Professor Emeritus in 1973.
 He died in 1993.
 The monies and the Fellowship program are now administered by the University of Illinois Foundation.

 Inquiries may be directed to:

-All materials, including letters, should be sent as e-mail file attachments (Word or pdf formats) to email@example.com.
+Marcelo BucheliCompleted applications for the fellowship must be received no later than Tuesday, February 10, 2015.
+All materials, including the letter of recommendation, should be sent as e-mail file attachments (Word or pdf formats) to email@example.com.